jcbendernh/Editable-Reports-with-Power-Apps/README.md

 This is an instructional repository of how to enable the ability to edit data in Power BI report using Power Apps.

 ## Introduction
-There is a new feature in Power BI where I can add a Power App to the Power BI report canvas and if I follow specific steps, I can use the Power App within the report to edit the content on the specific record of the report that is highlighted.
+There is a new feature in Power BI where I can add a Power App to the report canvas and if I follow specific steps, I can use the Power App within the report to edit the content on the specific record of the report that is highlighted.

 The published instructions are found at [Power Apps visual for Power BI](https://docs.microsoft.com/en-us/power-apps/maker/canvas-apps/powerapps-custom-visual).
 However, I found that they are not complete / accurate and assume a certain level of skills with Power Apps.
 Thus, I created this repository to walk through the steps I used to get it to work as expected.

-Overall, I think this is a really great solution once you understand how to implement it.
-Below are the steps I have taken to build out a working example of querying an Azure SQL database via Direct Query in Power BI and then using the Power App to update the data in the Azure SQL Database and then perform a refresh on the report data.
+Once you understand how to implement it, I think this is a really great solution .
+Below are the steps I have taken to build out a working example of querying an Azure SQL database via Direct Query in Power BI and then using the Power App to update the data in the Azure SQL Database and then perform a real-time report refresh.

 For this example, I am using the SalesLT.Products table from the AdventureWorksLT Azure SQL database.